You are here:

 If you make full use of the privacy and safeguarding settings available on both platforms, you'll be doing all you can to keep pupils safe.
-Continue to adopt sensible precautions like you would in school, too.
+Continue to adopt sensible precautions for pupils learning remotely, like you would in school.

 For example, you can: